eagronin/weather-clustering-spark-prepare/README.md

 # Data Preparation

+## Overview

-This section explores, cleans and scales the data to prepare them for the cluster analysis that identifies different weather patterns for a weather station in San Diego, CA using k-means.
+This section explores, cleans and scales the data to prepare them for a cluster analysis that identifies different weather patterns for a weather station in San Diego, CA using k-means.

 The dataset is described and imported in the [previous section](https://eagronin.github.io/weather-clustering-spark-acquire/).

-The analysis is described in the [next section](https://eagronin.github.io/weather-clustering-spark-analyze/).
+The analysis is discussed in the [next section](https://eagronin.github.io/weather-clustering-spark-analyze/).

+## Data Exploration, Cleaning and Scaling

 The imported dataset includes over 1.5 million rows, as indicated by `df.count()`.
 For the purpose of this analysis a smaller dataset was used that contains only one-tenth of the data.
 The following code creates such a subset of data by keeping every 10th row in the subset and dropping all the other rows: